 “The goal of Level I fieldwork is to introduce students to the fieldwork experience, to apply knowledge to practice, and to develop understanding of the needs of clients.
 Level I fieldwork shall be integral to the program’s curriculum design and include experiences designed to enrich didactic coursework through directed observation and participation in selected aspects of the occupational therapy process”.
 The focus of these experiences is not intended to be independent performance.
 Qualified personnel for supervised Level I fieldwork include, but are not limited to, occupational therapy practitioners initially certified nationally, psychologists, physician assistants, teachers, social workers, nurses and physical therapists.

-Every MSOT student must successfully complete two Level II fieldwork (12 weeks) experiences totaling 6 months to fulfill the requirements for graduation from the Washington University Program in Occupational Therapy.
+Every MSOT student must successfully complete two Level II Fieldwork (12 weeks) experiences totaling six months to fulfill the requirements for graduation from the Washington University Program in Occupational Therapy.
 Fieldwork Level II experiences are credited courses (6 credit hours each).

 Every OTD student must successfully complete two Level II Fieldwork experiences and one doctoral capstone (14 weeks) to fulfill the requirements for graduation from the Washington University Program in Occupational Therapy.
 Level II (6 credits) and the doctoral capstone (7 credits) experiences are credited courses.

 Fieldwork is an integral part of the educational experience.
 During this time students gain the opportunity to apply their knowledge and be mentored in the process.
 It is also the first time students assume responsibility for clients and demonstrate behaviors and ethical decision-making using the evidence available of person, environment, and occupational factors that help clients achieve their own goals.
 It is our objective that students engage in and demonstrate the capacity to practice in a way that supports their clients in achieving quality of life through occupation.